mezzio/mezzio-session/docs/book/persistence.md

-The first approach is problematic when using mezzio-session in an async environment such as [Swoole](https://swoole.co.uk) or [ReactPHP](https://reactphp.org), as the same persistence instance may be used by several simultaneous requests.
-As such, version 1.1.0 introduces a new interface for `Mezzio\Session\SessionInterface` implementations to use:
-`Mezzio\Session\SessionIdentifierAwareInterface`.
-This interface
-defines a single method, `getId()`; implementations can thus store the identifier internally, and, when it comes time to store the session data, persistence implementations can query that method in order to retrieve the session identifier.
+The first approach is problematic when using mezzio-session in an async environment such as [Swoole](https://swoole.co.uk) or [ReactPHP](https://reactphp.org), as the same persistence instance may be used by several simultaneous requests. `Mezzio\Session\SessionInterface` defines a new `getId` method, implementations can thus store the identifier internally, and, when it comes time to store the session data, persistence implementations can query that method in order to retrieve the session identifier.

-Considering that persistence implementations also _create_ the session instance, we recommend that implementations only create instances that implement the `SessionIdentifierAwareInterface` going forward in order to make themselves async compatible.

 ## Persistent sessions